-All new students are required by Oklahoma law to provide evidence of having been immunized against measles, mumps, and rubella (a two [2] shot series), against Hepatitis B (a three [3] shot series), tetanus (within the last 10 years) and meningococcal meningitis (for students living on campus).
+All new students are required by Oklahoma law to provide evidence of having been immunized against measles, mumps, and rubella (a two [2] shot series), against Hepatitis B (a three [3] shot series) and meningococcal meningitis (for students living on campus).
 International students are also required to show proof of tuberculosis immunity.

 If this information is not received during the student's first (1st) semester, a hold will be placed on future enrollment until the requirement is met.
-Students may sign a waiver if shot records cannot be provided.
+Students may sign a waiver if shot records cannot be provided due to religious, medical or moral reasons.